nazunalika/linux-guide-and-hints/source/fedora/winetips.rst

   words, if you only see crashes of this nature, NVAC is doing its job.

 - `New Vegas Stutter Remover <http://www.nexusmods.com/newvegas/mods/34832/?>`_.
 Do not use the heap replacer.

+- `New Vegas Tick Fix <https://www.nexusmods.com/newvegas/mods/66537>`_.
+A stripped down version of NVSR.
+Do not use the two together.

 Mod Organizer
 *************